srgk26/EasyPlotting.jl/README.md

 [srgk26@ArchLinux ~]$ QT_QPA_PLATFORM=wayland ## Only if you're using Wayland
 ```

-You would also need to have a gtk package installed on your system with your respective package manager.
+You would also need to have a gtk package installed on your system with your respective package manager:

 For Arch Linux based distributions, do `sudo pacman -S gtk3`.<br>
 For Debian based distributions, do `sudo apt install libgtk-3-dev`.<br>